wstrzalka/gradle-flyway-jooq-plugin/README.md

 # Plugin

 ## General
-The flywayJooq plugin relies on two great plugins: [flyway-gradle-plugin](https://github.com/flyway/flyway) by Axel Fontaine and [gradle-jooq-plugin](https://github.com/etiennestuder/gradle-jooq-plugin) by Etienne Studer.
+The flywayJooq plugin relies on two great plugins: [flyway-gradle-plugin](https://github.com/flyway/flyway) by boxfuse and [gradle-jooq-plugin](https://github.com/etiennestuder/gradle-jooq-plugin) by Etienne Studer.
 When both of them are applied flywayJooq adds an extra dependency to the jOOQ task that checks if there are any differences in applied scripts.